© Getty Images

 'Puff, the Magic Dragon' - Peter, Paul and Mary

-- Written by band member Peter Yarrow, and taken from a poem by Leonard Lipton, the song has a barely hidden meaning involving marijuana use.
+- Written by band member Peter Yarrow, and taken from a poem by Leonard Lipton, the song has a barely hidden meaning involving substance use.

 © Getty Images